owuordickson/graank-tool/README.md

 # graank-ui
-The GRAANK algorithm user interface (Electron-js)
+An electron-js user interface for: GRAANK, T-GRAANK, BorderT-GRAANK algorithms